blmalone/blmalone.github.io/_pages/about.md

 **Céad míle fáilte!**

-Programmer
+Software Programmer

 My mission is to use my skills to help educate people about [crypto](/crypto).

-Occasionally, I'll write about [other topics](/growth) that peak my interest.

 ---

-_"One thing i know, that i know nothing.
+_"One thing I know, that I know nothing.
 This is the source of my wisdom." - Socrates_

 ---